 As Artistic Director and co-founder of the celebrated Pinchgut Opera and the Orchestra of the Antipodes (Sydney) he has forged new standards of excellence in historically-informed performance in Australia.
 The company won Best Rediscovered Opera (2019) for Hasse’s Artaserse at the International Opera Awards in London.
 Operas under his direction have been awarded Best Opera at the Helpmann Awards for three consecutive years (2015-2017) and he has received two Helpmann Awards for Best Musical Direction: one for a fêted revival of Saul (Adelaide Festival) in 2017 and the other for Hasse’s Artaserse (Pinchgut Opera) in 2019.
 Together with Richard Tognetti, Erin won an ARIA for Best Classical Album in 2020.

-As a conductor Erin has distinguished himself in dynamic performances with the Adelaide, Tasmanian, and Queensland Symphony Orchestras and the Australian Haydn Ensemble.
-Helyard regularly collaborates with Richard Tognetti and Australian Chamber Orchestra and duets on historical pianos with Stephanie McCallum.
-In 2020 Richard Tognetti and Erin won Best Classical Album at the Australian Independent Record awards for their ABC Classic release of Mozart and Beethoven sonatas.
-In 2018 Erin was recognised with a Music and Opera Singers Trust Achievement Award (MAA) for contribution to the arts in Australia and is a part-time lecturer at the Sydney Conservatorium of Music.
+He regularly appears as a collaborator with the Australian Chamber Orchestra and as a conductor Erin has distinguished himself in dynamic performances with the Sydney, Adelaide, Tasmanian, and Queensland Symphony Orchestras, the Australian Haydn Ensemble, and as a duo partner on historical pianos with David Greco (baritone) and Stephanie McCallum (piano).
+In 2018 he was recognised with a Music and Opera Singers Trust Achievement Award (MAA) for contribution to the arts in Australia.

 Pinchgut Opera acknowledges the Gadigal people of the Eora nation, the first story-tellers and singers of songs.
 We pay our respects to elders past, present, and emerging.